If you have any questions, please call our professional team on 0800 464 0164

 How will a DRO affect your life?

-Similar to declaring bankruptcy, a Debt Relief Order (DRO)can have serious repercussions for numerous aspects of your life.
+Similar to declaring bankruptcy, a Debt Relief Order (DRO) can have serious repercussions for numerous aspects of your life.
 Whilst they can of course help you become debt free, a DRO can also make other aspects of your daily life difficult.
+How will a DRO affect your bank account, mortgage, credit rating or even your partner?
 The first thing to remember is that a DRO will remain on your financial record for a total of 6-years.
 Therefore, during this time it will be very difficult, and often more expensive, to borrow money.
 DRO’s can also affect what jobs you are allowed to have, whether you can operate a business or not and even whether your spouse/partner can borrow money.
 Because DROs are for debts of less than £20,000 and are not given to people with their own homes or significant assets, DROs often have a less dramatic effect on a person’s lifestyle than a bankruptcy.
 Furthermore, because they are so short in duration and prevent creditors from contacting you, they can provide real relief from the stresses associated with such debts.

 How will a DRO affect your bank account?